madjava/algo-malgo/README.md

 **`GET: /info/:solution`**

 `:solution` here is a param value that must match one of the items in the `solution` property from the above returned list e.g. to get more info about the FizzBuzz algorithm hit `http://<host>:<port>/info/fizzbuzz`.
-This will provide more details and what parameters or properties the endpoint is expecting.
+This will provide more details and what parameters or properties the endpoint is expecting, each endpoint accomplishes one task.

 **`POST: /solution/:solution`**